vlad-io/DLMDS-EDE02-CODE/readme.md

 b. crontab file

-   - Specifies the schedules for the kaggle download command
+   - Specifies the schedules for the Kaggle download command
    - First line (@reboot) specifies that the download should run immediately when the container starts
    - Second line label specifies the frequency schedule:

 ## Machine Learning (ML) frontend

    - Uses the unamended jupyter/pyspark-notebook image from the Docker hub.
+This means that no additional folder or Dockerfile is needed to launch this container.

    - Exposes port 8888 to access the notebook